szabogabor91/gimlet-website/src/gimletd/concepts.md

 ## Next steps

 - If you want to get started, go to the [Installation guide](/gimletd/installation)
-- Or see how to [create release artifacts](/gimletd/creating-artifacts) directly with Gimlet CLI, or with Gimlet's CircleCI integration
+- Or see how to [create release artifacts](/gimletd/creating-artifacts) directly with Gimlet CLI, or with Gimlet's CircleCI or Github Action integration
 - See how to create [ad-hoc](/gimletd/on-demand-releases) or [policy based releases](/gimletd/policy-based-releases)